sanjay-chaturvedi/sanjay-chaturvedi.github.io/_projects/project1.md

 ---
 title: "AC Voltage Measurement using Arduino Uno"
+date: 2014-08-14
 excerpt: "Measurement of AC voltage using Arduino Uno development board.
 A voltage transformer is required in AC voltage measurements and alongwith a resistor voltage divider."
 collection: projects
 ---

 This project is on the measurement of AC voltages in the range 180 V to 270 V, using an open-source microcontroller development board.
 Here we have used Adruino Uno as the development board.

-Since, we can not directly use an Arduino Uno board for AC voltage measurement, therfore we have two options:

-1. To use a sensor to generate a signal corresponding to the applied AC voltages, which is suitable as an input to Arduino Uno board.
+Since, you can not directly use an Arduino Uno board for AC voltage measurement, therfore a circuit is built to generate a suitable input signal for microcontroller that corresponds to AC voltage.
+This circuit does the job as described further in this article.
-2. To do the job of the sensor yourself.

-In this work, we will go with the second step.

-## We need to follow the following steps to measure the AC voltage:
+## The following steps are followed to measure the AC voltage

 1. Reduce the voltage levels using a voltage transformer.
 2. Convert the reduced AC voltage to DC voltage using a rectifier.